xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (gil)    Add Snap to Timing Marks feature.
+Turn this on in Settings.
+Only works for single effect resizing.
+Fixes #132.
    -- bug (gil)    Prevent error message when importing ISEQ data layer not in show directory.
 Fixes #1047.
    -- bug (gil)    Make sure all models are available when creating new Views.
 Fixes #1049.
    -- bug (gil)    Fix Bulk Edit crash when right-clicking a TextEdit box.